-"Before promoting someone on my team I will read through all of the employee's performance reviews and ask for references from former managers.
+"Before promoting someone on my team, I will read through all of the employee's performance reviews and ask for references from former managers.
 As far as skills go, I look for someone collaborative and reliable."

 "I believe it's important to look at someone's level of collaboration and helpfulness.
-If the employee has shown leadership skills without a management title, you can be sure they will pull through as a solid leader and solid manager, once promoted."
+If the employee has shown leadership skills without a management title, I can be sure they will pull through as a solid leader and solid manager, once promoted."

 "Management and leadership roles are too often given to people who are not true leaders.
 Many are promoted simply out of tenure, and I do not believe in this practice.
 What I look for when I promote a team member is a history of professional and self-development activities.
 I would rather promote someone who reads regularly, and wants to learn as opposed to someone who has been cushy in their role for many years without any growth initiative."